bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 **Teams.** Multiple creatures of the same alignment will team up to fight creatures of different alignments in a simulation (`Encounter().battle()` for a single iteration or `Encounter().go_to_war()` for multiple).
 **Gridless.** The game assumes everyone is in contact with everyone and not on a grid.
 The reason being is tactics.
 **Tactics.** Tactics are highly problematic both in targetting and actions to take.
 Players do not play as strategically as they should due to heroism and kill tallies, while the GM might play enemies really dumbly to avoid a TPD.
-**Targettng.** The simulator is set up as a munchkin combat where everyone targets the weakest opponent (The global variable `TARGET="enemy alive weakest"` makes the `find_weakest_target` method of the `Encounter` be used, but could be changed (unwisely) to a permutation of enemy/ally alive/dead weakest/random/fiercest.
+**Targeting.** The simulator is set up as a munchkin combat where everyone targets the weakest opponent (The global variable `TARGET="enemy alive weakest"` makes the `find_weakest_target` method of the `Encounter` be used, but could be changed (unwisely) to a permutation of enemy/ally alive/dead weakest/random/fiercest.
 The muchkinishness has a deleterious side-effect when the method deathmatch of the Encounter class is invoked —this allocates each Creature object in the Encounter object in a different team.
 - e.g. have a 25 Martial Artist contest and 'enemy alive weakest' means that the characters will basically be eliminated in general reverse order of Health, so those with the highest will win all the time, even if just slightly more.
 Use 'enemy alive random' for this setting.
 -